Are you looking to start blogging? Well, you’ve come to the right place.

-The reason it’s so popular is because you can have a dozen websites that use the same software and still make them all look different and unique, thanks to the countless compatible plugins and themes supported on the platform.
+The reason it’s so popular is that you can have a dozen websites that use the same software and still make them all look different and unique, thanks to the countless compatible plugins and themes supported on the platform.

-If you’re looking to utilise WordPress.org for setting up your blog you’re in good company, of the countless users dependant on the platform, TED, The New York Times, BBC America, Beyonce, Vogue, The Rolling Stones and The New Yorker have all set up websites and official blogs through the site.
+If you’re looking to utilise WordPress.org for setting up your blog you’re in good company, of the countless users that are dependant on the platform, TED, The New York Times, BBC America, Beyonce, Vogue, The Rolling Stones and The New Yorker have all set up websites and official blogs through the site.

 The beauty of WordPress.org is its expandability, if you choose this platform to start your blog the sky’s the limit – allowing you to grow with your site.
 Whether you attract 250 visitors a month or 250,000, you’ll be safe in the knowledge that you can expand to support them and keep putting out engaging content to suit demand.

-The supported plugins that come with WordPress.org allows cover for just about any scenario, whether it’s setting up e-commerce, a members-only section, multilingual support or booking engines, this iteration of WordPress has you covered.
+The supported plugins that come with WordPress.org allow cover for just about any scenario, whether it’s setting up e-commerce, a members-only section, multilingual support or booking engines, this iteration of WordPress has you covered.

 - The software gives you control of everything.